Are you seeing the ‘Comments are closed’ message on your WordPress posts?

-Perhaps you’re seeing the ‘Comments are closed’ message on your website unexpectedly.
+Maybe you are seeing the ‘Comments are closed’ message on your website unexpectedly.
 While WordPress is easy to use, some error messages can be hard to troubleshoot for beginners.
-That’s why we put together a list of the 50 most common WordPress errors and how to fix them.
+That’s why we put together a list of the most common WordPress errors and how to fix them.

 This message is most likely being shown because of a WordPress setting that’s not configured correctly.
 That’s because WordPress has comments settings in multiple areas, which can make it hard for beginners to find the right settings to fix the problem.

-In this post, we’ll walk you through all the settings you should check in order to reopen the comments on your blog posts.
+In this tutorial, we will walk you through all the settings you should check in order to reopen the comments on your blog posts.

 Enable Comments on Future Posts

-Comments are often closed on a WordPress site because at some time in the past a setting was checked was that disables comments on new posts by default.
+Comments are often closed on a WordPress website because, at some time in the past, a setting was checked that disables comments on new posts by default.

 The first setting to look at is ‘Allow people to post comments on new articles’.
 This box should be checked so that the default setting for future posts is to allow comments.